quangminhit94/blog-fullstack/README.md

   - Allows more control than ORM
   - More resource for SQL than an ORM
   - ORM skills are not transferable, SQL skills are very transferable

+## 9. Why not use Redux Form

+Personally, I could not find a use case, because any Functionally by Redux Form can be accomplished relatively easier without Redux Form